Skip to content

 Running the Bot

-Just the code above would be enough for us to start notepad and insert a text content.
+Just the code above would be enough for us to start Wordpad and insert a text content.

 We have established a connection with the application and are performing operations in the context of a specific element.